Understanding Arthritis and the Benefits of Physical Activity

 Fighting Osteoarthritis With Exercise

-You can use exercises to keep strong and limber, improve cardiovascular fitness, extend your joints’ range of motion, and reduce your weight.
+Exercising can keep you strong and limber, improve cardiovascular fitness, extend your joints’ range of motion, and reduce your weight.
 The following types of exercise are part of a well-rounded arthritis treatment plan.

 Strengthening Exercises: strengthen muscles that support joints affected by arthritis.
 These exercises, for instance, can be performed with weights or with exercise bands.
 These are inexpensive and can add resistance, increasing the effectiveness of the exercise.